 Bereavement Support information: Losing a loved one during the Covid-19 outbreak can be particularly difficult, so we’ve gathered together all you need to know about immediate arrangements and the support available to you.

-Please note If you have been contacted by the NHS as someone who is clinically extremely vulnerable to Covid-19, and are shielding, we would strongly advice you not to visit.
+Please note If you have been contacted by the NHS as someone who is clinically extremely vulnerable to Covid-19, and are shielding, we would strongly advise you not to visit.

 Your health, safety and wellbeing, that of our patients, communities and individuals and teams across the organisation remain our absolute priority.